BazarganDev/In-Pursuit-of-Happiness/README.md

    `git clone https://github.com/BazarganDev/In-Pursuit-of-Happiness.git`

+2. Install required modules from `requirements.txt`:

+   `pip install -r requirements.txt`

-2. If you are on a Windows, you need to install `curses` for Windows:
+   If you are on a Windows, you need to install `curses` for Windows:

    `pip install windows-curses`